ivantay2003/coriander/README.md

 # Coriander
-Selenium Webdriver and Appium extension module framework - this combines some functions of webdriver / appium and include some other functions.
+Selenium Webdriver and Appium extension module framework - this combines some functions of webdriver / appium and extend  other functions.

 This is created in 2018 June.
 Selenoid is part of Coriander where it focus on gestures / UI interactions for common web and mobile usages.